SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSArchiveOrderByInfo/SetName.md

 so.topic: reference
 ---

-Programmatic name of the column to order by, semantically the same as the ArchiveColumnInfo.Name.
+Programmatic name of the column to order by, semantically the same as the NSArchiveColumnInfo.Name.

 **Parameter:**
  - **name** String